xdmitrii/xdmitrii/README.md

 # Hi there 👋

-As an independent and resourceful Frontend Developer, I am confident in my ability to tackle complex problems and find effective solutions.
-My passion for learning and staying up-to-date with the latest technologies has been invaluable in my X years of experience.
-I am excited to bring my skills and expertise to your team and help your company achieve its goals.
+Hi there!
+I'm Dmitrii, a frontend developer with a passion for startups and entrepreneurship.
+I want to use my skills to create impactful projects that make a real difference in people's lives.
+If you're looking for a motivated and talented developer to join your team - hit me up!
+I'd love to talk more about how I can help.

 # 💻 Tech Stack:
 ![TypeScript](https://img.shields.io/badge/typescript-%23007ACC.svg?style=for-the-badge&logo=typescript&logoColor=white)